rjorton/ICTV_CheckTaxProp/README.md

 sh ../tp_loop.sh
 ```
 This relies on the Excels folder being within the ICTV_CheckTaxProp folder, as it is looking for the scripts and data files in the folder up (../)

+At the moment this script is not handling: Promote, Demote, Split and Merge operations (it will skip those out).
+In addition, it is not checking the Host field as this can be Other (specify).